tinacms/tina.io/content/blog/announcement-tina-cloud-is-officially-in-alpha.md

 ## How can I get started?

-The first thing you will want to do is signup for [Tina Cloud](https://auth.tina.io/register), once you have signed up the Tina team has created a few ways to get started with Tina Cloud and get up and running in minutes.
+The first thing you will want to do is signup for [Tina Cloud](https://auth.tina.io/register), once you have signed up for the Alpha, the Tina team has created a few ways to get started with Tina Cloud and get up and running in minutes.

 * [Tina Cloud Starter](): A basic implementation of Tina Cloud that allows you to get up and running in a few minutes.
 * [Add Tina Cloud to an existing site](https://tina.io/guides/tina-cloud/existing-site/overview/) - We provide a guide to show you have to take the NextJS starter and add Tina Cloud.